-14.26 All bulls forward at a collective sale in the UK Mainland will be subject to the Society's upset price of 2000 guineas.
-In Northern Ireland, the Society's upset price for Bulls is 1,800gns.
+14.26 All bulls forward at a collective sale will be subject to the Society's upset price of 3,000 guineas.
 The Society's Council of Management retains the right to alter the upset price for bulls at its discretion.

-14.27 All females forward at collective sales, nominated by the Society's Council of Management, will be subject to the Society's upset price of 800 guineas.
+14.27 All females forward at collective sales, nominated by the Society's Council of Management, will be subject to the Society's upset price of 1,500 guineas.
 The Council of Management retains the right to alter the upset price for females at its discretion.